SaaS

 Prerequisites

-To test your Snowflake account with cnspec, you must have:
+To scan a Snowflake account with cnspec, you must have:

 cnspec connects to Snowflake using standard account credentials.
 You need: